-Super easy homemade garlic knots get their flavor from fresh garlic and garlic powder!
-Top with grated parmesan and serve with marinara sauce for dipping.
-These are delicious warm or at room temperature!
+I’m kind of famous for this easy homemade garlic knots recipe!
+Soft and fluffy, these golden brown garlic knots get their flavor from fresh garlic and garlic powder!
+Top the homemade dough with grated parmesan and serve with marinara sauce for dipping.
+This golden brown garlic knots recipe are delicious warm or at room temperature!

-As an Italian woman, and carb lover, I am a HUGE fan of garlic knots.
-So learning to make the best garlic knots from scratch was one of my top priorities this year.
+As an Italian woman, and devout carb lover, I am a HUGE fan of garlic knots.
+So creating the best homemade garlic knots recipe was one of my top priorities this year!
+They needed to be soft and fluffy, golden brown, and have the perfect garlic flavor!
+Obviously, they also need a good sauce for dipping and extra extra Parmesan cheese on top!

 And guess what?
 I learned and perfected this recipe way faster than I thought I would.
 Turns out making bread knots is NOT hard.
 And they’re made with super basic ingredients you probably have in your kitchen right now!